Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 Above-37: Beijing Financial Street.

 Above-38: Beijing Financial Street.
 Parkson department store.
-It's already 15-20 years old.
+About 15-20 years old.
 Recently new and not-small JinRongJie Shopping was opened nearby.

 Above-39: Beijing Financial Street.
 JinRongJie Shopping.